-pCloud and Sync are both excellent zero-knowledge encryption (end-to-end encryption) providers, a feature you won’t find with companies like Google Drive and Dropbox.
+pCloud and Sync are both excellent zero-knowledge encryption (end-to-end encryption) providers, a feature you won’t find with Google Drive and Dropbox.
 But how do these two cloud storage providers stack up against each other?
-That's what this pCloud vs Sync.com comparison aims to find out.
+That’s what this pCloud vs Sync.com comparison aims to find out.

 Cloud storage has changed the ways in which the world captures data.
 It has taken over as the main method of data storage – forget about rooms filled with filing cabinets, today information is getting stored, remotely and securely, in the cloud.

 In this pCloud vs Sync.com comparison, two of the most privacy- and security-focused cloud storage providers are going head-to-head against each other.

 |Summary||You won't be disappointed with either one – because both pCloud and Sync.com are excellent cloud storage providers.
 In terms of overall features, pricing and ease of use, pCloud comes out as the winner.
 However, when it comes to security, Sync.com is better because zero-knowledge encryption comes included for free, with pCloud you have to pay extra for it.|

 |Price||From $47.88/year (or $175 for life!)||From $8 per month|

 |Free storage||10GB of free storage||5GB of free storage (but you can earn up to 25GB by referring family & friends|

 |Amazing syncing solutions. |

 30-day money-back guarantee.